AmritBag/Data_Analysis_Case_Study/README.md

 ## **Problem Statement**

-To support business growth and enhance customer engagement, this analysis aims to:
+To support business growth and enhance survice , this analysis aims to:

-- Understand key trends in customer purchase behaviors.
+- Understand key features in customer detail to check quick customer diagnostics before approving a credit card.

-- Identify areas for improvement in customer retention and revenue growth.

 ### **Dataset**

-This EDA used sales transaction data from January 2022 to December 2023.
-The dataset includes critical fields such as:
+This EDA used Credit Card data.The dataset includes critical fields such as:

-- Customer Demographics (Age, Gender, Location)
+- Customer Demographics (Age, Income, Share, Expenditure,Owner)
-- Purchase History (Date, Amount, Product Category)
+- Card History (Najorcards, Active)
-- Product Details (Category, Price, Discounts Applied)

 ### **Methodology**
-- Data Collection: Data was sourced from internal sales records.
+- Data Collection: Data was sourced from internal card approval records.
 - Data Preparation: Missing values were handled, duplicates removed, and data was standardized for analysis.
 - Tools Used: Python (Pandas, Matplotlib, Seaborn, NumPy) for data manipulation, visualization, and statistical analysis.
 ## **Key Findings**